 Sarah loved her country house hotel stay at Stapleford Park near Melton Mowbray, Leicestershire

 This historic house has been turned into the perfect country house hotel.
-Privately owned, the building has been lovingly restored and luxiourously decorated.
-Each of the 55 bedrooms are individually designed, each unique.
-It would be easy for this to be rather grand and stuffy; instead Stapleford Park is warm and welcoming and achieves it’s aim of creating a ‘home from home’.
+Privately owned, the building has been lovingly restored and luxuriously decorated.
+Each of the 55 bedrooms is individually designed, each unique.
+It would be easy for this to be rather grand and stuffy; instead Stapleford Park is warm and welcoming and achieves its aim of creating a ‘home from home’.
 Having said that, my home doesn’t feature an indoor pool, a library, a large therapy centre, gym, golf course, pitch & putt, croquet lawn, tennis courts and a landscape designed by Capability Brown.

 Adrian really enjoyed his stay at The Grand Hotel in Eastbourne and says:

 For a quintessentially English seaside luxury hotel experience you should look no further than The Grand Hotel, Eastbourne.
 With stunning sea views, Edwardian era luxury, indoor and outdoor pools, the fabulous Mirabelle restaurant and classic Garden restaurant, lots of live music and a great gym, The Grand really is the jewel in the crown of the south coast.